Category B Listed; A B McDonald for Glasgow Corporation; 1902

 The building also hosted a Turkish bath, gymnasium and reading room.
 Sadly, the pools were closed in the 1970s and the buildings began to deteriorate rapidly.
 The pools and steamie buildings were demolished in the mid 2010s.

-Today, the category B-listed, red-brick office block still stands.
+Today, the category B-listed, red-brick facade still stands.
 Facing onto Whitevale Street in the Gallowgate, it is now surrounded by a new housing development.
 The building is wind and watertight, but needs extensive renovation and restoration works.

 There is a growing need for flexible, community spaces in the Gallowgate area.
 Glasgow Building Preservation Trust are working with PEEK Project and Glasgow City Council to investigate if the building can be repaired and upgraded for use by the community.